 - Emotional Regulation Program: In addition to the DBT skills training, the client will be exposed to individual sessions focusing on advanced emotional regulation skills, including biofeedback, hypnotherapy, stress management, meditation, and other mindfulness skills.
 The goal of this multifaceted program is to assist the client in developing tangible strategies to regulate their emotional responses to a more manageable level, whether dealing with the daily stressors of life, or deeper more underlying emotional issues.

 - Meal Planning and Support: Every client receives an evaluation by a Registered Dietician, and a creation of an individualized meal plan.
-Those clients with disordered eating will benefit from ongoing weekly dietician sessions, as well as benefit from “mealtime support” with a staff member.
+Those clients with co-occurring eating disorders will benefit from ongoing weekly dietician sessions, as well as benefit from “mealtime support” with a staff member.
 The goal of the mealtime support is to model appropriate eating behaviors and to provide structure and encouragement to adhere to an individualized meal plan, restoring the client back to healthy eating patterns.Similar to a restaurant, the client will be able to choose from a menu of excellent meals for breakfast, lunch, dinner, and a snack.
 Because each meal is broken down into its individual nutritious components (e.g., the amount of protein, fats, carbohydrates, etc.), the client and the dietician can create a meal plan that specifically meets the client’s dietary and health needs.

 - Wellness Program: The Future’s philosophy includes an overall Wellness approach, with group and individual treatment interventions focused on healthy mind and body, including a fitness center with a physical trainer at least two times per week, meal planning with a dietician, healthy gourmet cooking classes, psycho-educational groups, Spa amenities offering massage, yoga, acupuncture, and other adjunct treatments.